-\textbf{Other Neurosymbolic Methods} DeepStochLog \cite{wintersDeepStochLogNeuralStochastic2021} uses an alternative semantics called stochastic logic, which has computation time similar to fuzzy logic methods.
-Like fuzzy logic, it has a semantics that is dependent on syntax.
-NeuPSL \cite{pryorNeuPSLNeuralProbabilistic2022} uses probabilistic soft logic, a semantics based on Markov Random Fields with fuzzy logic potentials such that maximum likelihood is convex.

-\textbf{Gradient estimation for discrete variables} \textsc{A-NeSI} performs gradient estimation of the WMC problem.
-We can extend our method to general biased but zero-variance gradient estimation by learning a distribution over function outputs (see Appendix \ref{appendix:gradient-estimation}).
-Many recent works consider continuous relaxations of discrete computation to make them differentiable \cite{petersenLearningDifferentiableAlgorithms2022,jangCategoricalReparameterizationGumbelsoftmax2017}.
-These methods can require many tricks to be computationally feasible.
+\textsc{A-NeSI} performs gradient estimation of the WMC problem.
+We can extend our method to biased but zero-variance gradient estimation by learning a distribution over function outputs (see Appendix \ref{appendix:gradient-estimation}).
+Many recent works consider continuous relaxations of discrete computation to make them differentiable \cite{petersenLearningDifferentiableAlgorithms2022,jangCategoricalReparameterizationGumbelsoftmax2017} but require many tricks to be computationally feasible.
 Other methods compute MAP states to compute the gradients \cite{niepertImplicitMLEBackpropagating2021,blondelEfficientModularImplicit2022,sahooBackpropagationCombinatorialAlgorithms2023} but are restricted to integer linear programs.
 The score function (or `REINFORCE') gives unbiased yet high-variance gradient estimates \cite{mohamedMonteCarloGradient2020,vankriekenStorchasticFrameworkGeneral2021}.
 Variance reduction techniques, such as memory augmentation \cite{liangMemoryAugmentedPolicy2018} and leave-one-out baselines \cite{koolBuyREINFORCESamples2019}, exist to reduce this variance.